What is the District Plan Review?

 To date, drafting of the following chapters have been generally completed:

-Over the next four months, we’ll be working on drafting the following plan chapters:
+Over the next three months, we’ll be working on drafting the following plan chapters:

 What’s Coming Next?